Last Updated on February 16, 2025

 - Automatic tax calculation: The Tax Authority’s new system will calculate how much tax you owe, so you won’t need to hire an accountant to help you figure it out.

-In addition, the tax authority has recently made significant improvements to the registration process by integrating the tax department, VAT, and Bituach Leumi all into one form.
+In addition, the tax authority has recently made significant improvements to the registration process by integrating the income tax department, VAT, and Bituach Leumi all into one form.

 What will it actually be like to run an Osek Za’ir as a side gig?